 If you need multiple conditions, use COUNTIFS.

-• You want to count how many cells match one condition
+• Count how many cells match one condition

-• You want a simple filter without extra steps or helper columns
+• Filter and count without extra steps or helper columns

 FORMULA SYNTAX